A #1: Administration & Supervision in Early Childhood Programs

 - Knowledge of basic concepts of organizational management theory and practice

-- Understanding of the relationships of leadership, sound business practices and child growth and development principles to program quality
+- Understanding of the relationships of management, sound business practices and child growth and development principles to program quality

 - Familiarity with basic state licensing concepts and accreditation standards